 2016–2017 News Clips

 - On May 7, 2016, the branch ended the program year with a bang at our annual Spring Luncheon and Silent Auction at the Riverside Hotel.
 Next year’s slate of officers was installed, and 66 members and guests raised over $5,000 at the fabulous auction.
-Outgoing President Julie Custer received a special award for her service, and extends thanks to all the luncheon attendees for their generosity.
-An extra special thank you goes to Kay Reed, Linda Anderson, Marci Lingo, and Mary Ruckh for their countless hours of hard work in making this year’s auction such a huge success.
-Another shout out goes to Andy Gibson and Mary Slaughter for coordinating this luncheon and all the other special events this past year, and to Wes Gibson for his photos.
+Outgoing President Julie Custer received a special award for her service, and extended thanks to all the luncheon attendees for their generosity.
+An extra special thank you went to Kay Reed, Linda Anderson, Marci Lingo, and Mary Ruckh for their countless hours of hard work in making the year’s auction such a huge success.
+Another shout out went to Andy Gibson and Mary Slaughter for coordinating the luncheon and all the other special events this past year, and to Wes Gibson for his photos.